kwant-project/kwant/doc/source/tutorial/faq.rst

 How does Kwant order components of an individual wavefunction?
 ==============================================================
-In `How can I get access to a system's sites?`_ we saw that the sites of a finalized system are available as a list through the ``sites`` attribute, and that one can look up the index of a site with the ``id_by_site`` attribute.
+In `How to access a system's sites?`_ we saw that the sites of a finalized system are available as a list through the ``sites`` attribute, and that one can look up the index of a site with the ``id_by_site`` attribute.

 When all the site families present in a system have only 1 degree of freedom per site (i.e.  the all the onsites are scalars) then the index into a